Get the Precise Knowledge of Rheumatoid Arthritis

 What is Rheumatoid Arthritis?

-Rheumatoid Arthritis is one of the main causes of pain and inflammation.
-It mainly occurs when your body’s immune system does not work effectively and harms the lining of the joints.
-Thus, it is known as the synovium.
-The rheumatoid arthritis tends to attack the hands, ankles, or knees and in most cases, the same joint on both sides of the body.
-Both hands and both knees might be the two sides.
-Occasionally, rheumatoid arthritis does create never-ending issues in other parts of the body, such as the heart, skin, eyes, mouth, circulatory system, eyes, or lungs.
+Occasionally, rheumatoid arthritis can cause persistent issues in other parts of the body, such as the heart, skin, eyes, mouth, circulatory system, or lungs.
 Conversely, for reasons unknown, more women develop rheumatoid arthritis than men, and it usually occurs in middle age.
 For some unknown reason, having a member of the family with rheumatoid arthritis increases the risk of developing rheumatoid arthritis.

 Significant Stages of Rheumatoid Arthritis